 Taste: Big fruity arrival quickly turns to fire and brimstone.
 Lots of pepper, plenty of oak and a cloud of smoke on the finish.
 Before then we get notes of red apples and cherry.
 Water tones down the spice and dials up the fruits.
 The dram is much better for it.
 It seems to take longer to develop with the water and if anything, the mouthfeel improves.

-Value for money: Were I to walk into a shop tomorrow and see a bottle sitting there for £85 I would buy it on the spot.
+Thoughts: Were I to walk into a shop tomorrow and see a bottle sitting there for £85 I would buy it on the spot.
 I can’t really give it any more credit than that.
-I realise that asking price will still be excessive to some but it’s among the lowest of the festival offerings and it’s simply delicious.
+I realise that the asking price will still be excessive to some but it’s among the lowest of the festival offerings and it’s simply delicious.
 The Moine series has produced some absolute belters along the way, this one is no different.

 I just love drams like this.
 It’s a complete assault on the senses but in the best possible way.
 It’s smoky, yes, but there’s so much more going on too.
 The combination of powerful cask finish and characterful malt could so easily become chaotic but that isn’t what happens here.
 The two collaborate beautifully and the end result is one of the most satisfying sips I’ve had in a long time.